microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure1.md

 ``||game: game over <WIN>||`` <br/>
 into the same <br/>
 ``||logic(noclick):if <is [A] button pressed> then||`` <br/>
-container right below the new line of text.
+container, right below the new line of text.

 ```blockconfig.local